MISP/misp-dashboard/README.md

 # MISP-Dashboard
-An experimental Dashboard showing live data and statistics from the ZMQ of one or more MISP instances.
+An experimental dashboard showing live data and statistics from the ZMQ of one or more MISP instances.

 ## Live Dashboard
 - Possibility to subscribe to multiple ZMQ feeds